HeinrichFilter/gradle-wlp-example/README.md

 5. Checkout this project.
 6. Run `gradle eclipse` from checkout directory
 7. Import this project into eclipse
-8. Deply ptoject to WLP server.
+8. Deply project to WLP server.